jaredpar/jaredpar.github.io/_posts/2008-12-10-immutable-collections-and-backwards-compatibility.md

 The design for ICollection<T> with respect to read only or immutable collections is not optimal.
 It attempts to combine to separate behaviors into a single interface: mutable and readonly view of a collection.
-Dual purpose interfaces run into problems because it???s impossible to separate out the behaviors at compile time.
+Dual purpose interfaces run into problems because it's impossible to separate out the behaviors at compile time.
 This is especially problematic when the behaviors are conflicting.
 There is no way a read only collection can prevent itself from being passed to a function that expects a mutable collection at compile